IlyaLab/kramtools/pairwise/README.rst

 	1. generates random data in R
 	2. analyzes the data in R
-	3. preprocesses (using prep.py) and analyzes the data in pairwise
-	4. compares the results of the two data paths.
+	3. compares the results of the two data paths.

 It is run simply as::